wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 `O_RDONLY`.
 The operation system will block the call with `O_RDONLY` permission until a writer has connected, so no extra synchronization is required here.
 The writer process, on the other hand, just connects to the named pipe by calling `open()` with the permission being `O_WRONLY`.
-Once the writer process has connected, both processes can proceed.
+Once the writer process has connected, both processes will proceed.

 On the QEMU side, the next step is to redirect stdin to the named pipe.
 We first call `dup()` on `STDIN_FILENO` to create a backup file descriptor that refers to the original `stdin`